Pesticide formulation

 The biological activity of a pesticide, be it chemical or biological in nature, is determined by its active ingredient (AI - also called the active substance).
 Pesticide products very rarely consist of the pure active ingredient.
 The AI is usually formulated with other materials (adjuvents and co-formulants) and this is the product as sold, but it may be further diluted in use.
 Formulations improve the properties of a chemical for handling, storage, application and may substantially influence effectiveness and safety.

 Formulation types are categorised into two-letter international formulation codes: (e.g. GR: granules), which must be used when registering a new pesticide product.
 Croplife maintains this list, which in the 7th update (2017) contains 65 formulation codes and 29 codes which are no longer used.

+Household formulations are often "low-concentrate solutions", with pesticides pre-diluted, often to 1% active ingredient or less, and at much steeper prices compared to more concentrated commercial formulations.

 Water-miscible formulations

 By far the most frequently used products are formulations for mixing with water then applying as sprays.